cosmic-explore/cardamom/readme.md

 ### backend

+-   ~~add basic game logic: matches, players, creatures, winning~~
--   use redis pub/sub to alert players when a turn has progressed
+-   ~~use redis pub/sub to alert players when a turn has progressed~~
--   server routes to be used by the client
+-   server routes to communicate with client
 -   oauth authentication for players
 -   seed database
 -   connect server with the postgres database